precisely/gene-panel-curation/genes/GRIK3.md

 <# T928G #>
   <Genotype hgvs="NC000001_1.11:g.[2222T>G];[2222=]" name="T928G">

          # What does this mean?

-         People with this variant have one copy of the T928G variant.
-This substitution of a single nucleotide is known as a missense mutation.
+         NC000001_1.11:g.

          # What is the effect of this variant?

-         You are at greater risk for schizophrenia, depression, and glutamate problems.
-See below for more information.
+         [2222T>G]

          # How common is this genotype in the general population?

    <piechart percentage=43 />
   </Genotype>
   <Genotype hgvs="NC000001_1.11:g.[2222T>G];[2222T>G]" name="T928G">

          # What does this mean?

          People with this variant have two copies of the T928G variant.
 This substitution of a single nucleotide is known as a missense mutation.

          # What is the effect of this variant?

          You are at greater risk for schizophrenia, depression, and glutamate problems.
 See below for more information.

          # How common is this genotype in the general population?

    <piechart percentage=19.9 />
   </Genotype>
   <Genotype hgvs="NC000001_1.11:g.[2222=];[2222=]" name="T928G">

          # What does this mean?

          Your GRIK3 has no variants.
 A normal gene is referred to as a "wildtype" gene.

          # What is the effect of this variant?

          No medical therapies are indicated at the moment.

          # How common is this genotype in the general population?

    <piechart percentage=37.1 />
   </Genotype>
 <# C36983994T #>
   <Genotype hgvs="NC_000002.11:g[7783504A>C];[7783504=]" name="">

          # What does this mean?

-         People with this variant have one copy of the C36983994T variant.
-This substitution of a single nucleotide is known as a missense mutation.
+         NC_000002.11:g

          # What is the effect of this variant?

-         People with this variant have an increased risk of CFS.
-See below for more information.
+         [7783504A>C]

          # How common is this genotype in the general population?

    <piechart percentage=15.8 />
   </Genotype>
   <Genotype hgvs="NC_000002.11:g[7783504A>C];[7783504A>C]" name="">

          # What does this mean?

          People with this variant have two copies of the C36983994T variant.
 This substitution of a single nucleotide is known as a missense mutation.

          # What is the effect of this variant?

          No medical therapies are indicated at the moment.

          # How common is this genotype in the general population?

    <piechart percentage=4.7 />
   </Genotype>
   <Genotype hgvs="NC_000002.11:g[7783504=];[7783504=]" name="">

          # What does this mean?

          Your GRIK3 has no variants.
 A normal gene is referred to as a "wildtype" gene.

          # What is the effect of this variant?

          No medical therapies are indicated at the moment.

          # How common is this genotype in the general population?

    <piechart percentage=79.5 />
   </Genotype>
 <# A7783504C #>
   <Genotype hgvs="NC_000001.11:g.[36983994C>T];[36983994=]" name="">

          # What does this mean?

-         People with this variant have one copy of the A7783504C variant.
-This substitution of a single nucleotide is known as a missense mutation.
+         NC_000001.11:g.

          # What is the effect of this variant?

-         People with this variant have an increased risk of CFS.
-See below for more information.
+         [36983994C>T]

          # How common is this genotype in the general population?

    <piechart percentage=1.8 />
   </Genotype>
   <Genotype hgvs="NC_000001.11:g.[36983994C>T];[36983994C>T]" name="">

          # What does this mean?

          People with this variant have two copies of the A7783504C variant.
 This substitution of a single nucleotide is known as a missense mutation.

          # What is the effect of this variant?

          No medical therapies are indicated at the moment.

          # How common is this genotype in the general population?

    <piechart percentage=0.5 />
   </Genotype>
   <Genotype hgvs="NC_000001.11:g.[36983994=];[36983994=]" name="">

          # What does this mean?

          Your GRIK3 has no variants.
 A normal gene is referred to as a "wildtype" gene.

          # What is the effect of this variant?

          No medical therapies are indicated at the moment.

          # How common is this genotype in the general population?

    <piechart percentage=97.8 />
   </Genotype>
   <Genotype hgvs="unknown">

          # What does this mean?

          Your GRIK3 has an unknown variant.

          # What is the effect of this variant?

          The effect of this variant is unknown.

          # How common is this genotype in the general population?

    <piechart percentage=0 />
   </Genotype>
   <Genotype hgvs="wildtype">

          # What does this mean?

          Your GRIK3 has no variants.
 A normal gene is referred to as a "wildtype" gene.

          # What is the effect of this variant?

          No medical therapies are indicated at the moment.

          # How common is this genotype in the general population?

    <piechart percentage=37.1 />
   </Genotype>
 </GeneAnalysis>

 # How do changes in GRIK3 affect people?